-Furthermore, King County Metro did not meet required safety reporting thresholds for accident notification, prompting Sound Transit to both seek clarification as to the disposition of this event, and make the necessary regulatory notifications after the incident.
+This prompted Sound Transit to both seek clarification as to the disposition of this event, and make the necessary regulatory notifications three days after the incident.

 Finding b.1.
-This event reveals that multiple overarching failures occurred because Sound Transit does not have better processes in place to ensure our passengers are promptly informed when emergencies occur, nor does Sound Transit have better processes in place to have better oversight of our contracted operator.
+This event reveals that multiple failures occurred because Sound Transit does not have adequate processes in place to ensure passengers are promptly informed when emergencies occur.
+Furthermore, Sound Transit does not exercise sufficient oversight of its contracted operator.